 The numerical value of grades is as follows:

-Courses in which the recorded grade is a No Report (NR), Withdrawal (W), or Pass (S) shall not be included in the computation of grade averages.
+Courses in which the recorded grade is a No Report (NR), Withdrawal (W), Unsatisfactory (U), or Pass (S) shall not be included in the calculation of grade averages.

 WF is assigned for students withdrawing from a course after the penalty deadline prescribed in the University of South Carolina Master Schedule of Classes.
-The grade of WF is treated as an F in the grade point average computation.
-Academic Calendar
+The grade of WF is treated as an F in the grade point average calculation.

-Except with respect to transfer students as provided in §IV.K, only the grades received in courses taken at the University of South Carolina School of Law shall be included in the computation of grade averages for the purpose of these rules.
-Courses taken for Law School credit in other departments or schools of the University of South Carolina shall be recorded on a pass/fail basis by the Law School, with a grade of below C being recorded as a Failure.
+Except with respect to transfer students as provided in §IV.K, only the grades received in courses taken at the University of South Carolina School of Law shall be included in the calculation of grade averages for the purpose of these rules.
+Courses taken for Law School credit in other departments or schools of the University of South Carolina shall be recorded on a pass/fail basis by the Law School.
 See also §§ IV.D and IV.I.3 for pass/fail rules on courses taken at other law schools.